withastro/docs/src/pages/en/guides/cms/contentful.md

 ## Creating a blog with Astro and Contentful

-In this section we will use Astro to create a blog with data from our Contentful CMS.
+In this section we will use Astro to create a blog with data from Contentful.

+Prerequisites:

+- An existing Contentful space.
+- An existing Astro project, integrated with `contentful.js`.
+Check [integrating with Astro](#integrating-with-astro) for more details how to set up a Astro project with Contentful.

-### Setting up a Contentful space/environment
+### Setting up a Contentful model

+In your content space, create a new content type with the following parameters:

+- Name: Blog Post
+- API identifier: `blogPost`
+- Description: This content type is for a blog post

+Inside the newly created content type, create 3 new fields with the following parameters:

+- Field: text
+- Name: title
+- Type: short text, exact search

+Create structure with a content model (prompts me to name a structure and add fields to it.
+I called mine "post" and gave it a "title" and "body")